The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context: Data Analysis and Results

 B3 1239+376 was observed twice by the $Chandra$ Advanced CCD Imaging Spectrometer (ACIS, \citealt{2003SPIE.4851...28G}), on 2007 Mar.
 10 (ACIS-7, ObsID: 7871, PI.: C. Cheung) and 2022 Dec.
 31 (ACIS-67, ObsID 26906; PI: E. Meyer).
 The corresponding exposure times are 5.2 and 20.1 ks, respectively.
 The observations were performed on the pointing mode, events were recorded in the {\tt Faint} telemetry format and with the {\tt Timed} Exposure mode.
-Data reductions were carried out using the Chandra Interactive Analysis of Observations software package \citep{2006SPIE.6270E..1VF} v4.17 with {\tt CALDB} version 4.12.
-Initially, the standard level 1 event lists were reprocessed into the level 2 data products by the {\tt chandra\_repro} script, in which standard grade, status, and good time filters, as well as {\tt VFAINT} background cleaning were applied.
-Meanwhile, the routine {\tt deflare} was utilized to remove background flaring periods.
-Pileup was estimated using PIMMS version 4.15\footnote{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}.
+We carried out the data reductions using the Chandra Interactive Analysis of Observations software package \citep{2006SPIE.6270E..1VF} v4.17 with {\tt CALDB} version 4.12.
+Initially, we reprocessed the standard level 1 event lists into the level 2 data products by the {\tt chandra\_repro} script, in which standard grade, status, and good time filters, as well as {\tt VFAINT} background cleaning were applied.
+Meanwhile, we removed background flaring periods by the routine {\tt deflare}.
+We estimated the possible pileup effect using PIMMS version 4.15\footnote{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}.
 Since B3 1239+376 had $< 5$\% pileup over the 0.5–7.0 keV energy band, pileup was ignored for this study.